 Yes, induction is a common process for a wide array of managers who engage and preside over contractors, employees, and visitors who work on a site or workplace.
 However, it's as much about gaining insights as it's about following streamlined guidelines.
 The focus should be on what lessons you learned in the workplace so you can ensure your workers stay up to date on relevant changes, particularly regarding policies and procedures, as well as new safety measures.

 Take incidents, for example.
-What kind of incidents happened from the beginning of 2018?
+What kind of incidents happened?
 Slips, trips, and falls, maybe machine-operated accidents or overexertion-induced injuries?
 Were there a lot of them or did you keep the number to a minimum?
 All these common workplace accidents (near misses, in my book) and safety observations can provide the invaluable information you can learn from in order to prevent incidents from happening next year.

 Step back and try to get an all-encompassing view.
 What were the workforce challenges at an organizational level?
 As one of the more obvious ones, health and safety standards routinely come in the forefront, not just because they're governed by law but because they're vital to the overall employee wellbeing.
 But what about changing employment laws, either on local, state, and federal levels?
 Was workplace diversity implemented accordingly through predefined standards of behavior?
 Nowadays, companies have the opportunity (more of an advantage, really) to employ a diverse and global workforce.
 This means local policies and procedures must be in tune to reflect a mixed bag of experiences, ideas, and perspectives that global expansion brings.